 Trademark registration in India is mostly on a first-come-first-serve basis.
 Hence, registering your trademark at the earliest is always considered prudent so that no one can register your trademark and claim use besides you.

-How are goods/services classified for trademark in India:
+How are goods/services classified for a trademark in India:

-Requirements for filing a trademark application in India:
+Requirements for filing an application for trademark registration in India:

 3. A list of goods and/or services for which registration is required.